Abdul194/001-Drowning-Detection/README.md

-# Drawing-Detection Using Yolo V5
+# Drowning-Detection Using Yolo V5

 ## Introduction
 The aim of this project is to detect the drowning person in swimming area and alarm the authority for timely rescue.